fitnr/osm-tiny-maps/README.md

 ## Different sizes

-The default scale is 20, which is essentially an arbitrary number.
+The default scale is 10, which is appropriate for a creating a small map of a neighborhood.
 To get larger output PNGs, use a smaller scale, and vis versa:
 ````
-make svgs SCALE=10 # really big
+make svgs SCALE=1 # really big
 make svgs SCALE=1000 # really small
 ````